godfreyndlovu/Risk-Management-Lab/README.md

 ### Skills Learned

-- Advanced understanding of SIEM concepts and practical application.
+- Conducting a comprehensive security audit and risk assessment to evaluate an organization's current security posture.
-- Proficiency in analyzing and interpreting network logs.
+- Implementing controls and compliance best practices such as separation of duties, least privilege, and intrusion detection systems (IDS).
-- Ability to generate and recognize attack signatures and patterns.
+- Assessing regulatory compliance frameworks like PCI DSS, GDPR, and SOC 1/SOC 2 to ensure alignment with industry standards.
-- Enhanced knowledge of network protocols and security vulnerabilities.
+- Developing and documenting security policies, procedures, and processes to protect sensitive data and enhance organizational resilience.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Utilizing tools and methodologies such as the NIST Cybersecurity Framework (CSF) to structure and guide security audit activities.

 ### Tools Used
 - Security Information and Event Management (SIEM) system for log ingestion and analysis.